Our Services

 If you're considering ivermectin because you feel sick, the most important step is proper evaluation.

-Instead of guessing or relying on social media advice, you can use a free AI-powered COVID-19 symptom checker to quickly assess your symptoms and understand whether you may need medical attention.
+Instead of guessing or relying on social media advice, you can check your symptoms with a free AI-powered symptom checker to quickly assess what might be causing your symptoms and understand whether you may need medical attention.

 However, an online tool does not replace medical care.